How to Keep Your Marketing Fresh

-Marketing has always had concepts that remain relevant throughout the years, but it also is constantly changing.
-As trends, the economy, consumer preferences, and other factors change, marketers have to consistently take a proactive approach if they want to succeed.
+Marketing has always had concepts that remain relevant throughout the years, but it's also constantly changing as technology advances and buyer shopping habits and methods change.
+As trends, the economy, consumer preferences, and other factors change, marketers have to consistently take a proactive approach if they want to see conversions.

 Breathe life into your marketing